How to Rent Guide for Landlords: What Replaced It in 2026

 Docs & Templates

-All landlords are legally obliged to ensure that their tenants have received a copy of the How to Rent guide at the beginning of the tenancy.
+All landlords were legally obliged to ensure that their tenants had received a copy of the How to Rent guide at the beginning of the tenancy which is no longer the case.

-The How to Rent Guide is essentially a checklist that gives tenants an overview of all the things that they should know before they move into a rented apartment or house.
+The How to Rent Guide was a checklist that gave tenants an overview of all the things that they should know before they move into a rented apartment or house.

-It also runs through all the things a tenant should check before their tenancy starts to ensure everything is done legitimately and legally.
+It run through all the things a tenant should check before their tenancy starts to ensure everything is done legitimately and legally.
 This includes:

 • Details of the salient paperwork such as the tenancy agreement and the inventory inspection.